-Students pursuing a J.D. may earn a concentration in health law by completing required courses of study, specified co-curricular activities, and a practical experience requirement through the Center for Health Law Studies.
+Students pursuing a J.D. may earn a concentration in health law by completing required courses of study, specified co-curricular activities, and a practical experience requirement through Saint Louis University Center for Health Law Studies.

 The concentration in health law allows students to explore and demonstrate an interest in the study of health law.
 Students pursuing the concentration will be prepared to represent health care providers and systems, work in the public sector, or provide individual advocacy.